Guarujá Open

-The Guarujá Open was a men's tennis tournament held in Guarujá, Brazil.
+The Guarujá Open was a men's tennis tournament held in Guarujá, Brazil founded in 1980 that ran till 1992.

 History

-The tournament was originally part of the Grand Prix tennis circuit, it was played on hard until its last year in 1992.
-The tournament was suspended from the tour from 1984 to 1986.
+The tournament was originally part of the ILTF Grand Prix Circuit, it was played on hard until its last year in 1992.
+The tournament was suspended from the tour from 1984 to 1986 but was part of the ILTF Independent Circuit, the 1984 edition was played on clay courts.
 Brazilian tennis players enjoyed great success at the tournament, with all but two of the nine finals featuring a Brazilian and the home representatives winning four times (and Luiz Mattar three times consecutively).